keertanac/Triple-Negative-Breast-Cancer-Database/README.md

 1. Clean data by running 01_clean_data.py
 2. Create and name a new database (TripleNegativeBreastcancer) in phpMyAdmin
-3. Create schema for creating the tables by uploading 01_create_schema.sql directly into phpMyAdmin or by running the following in terminal:
+3. Create schema for creating the tables by uploading 01_create_schema.sql directly into phpMyAdmin or by running the following in a VirtualMachine terminal:

 ```bash
 #install mysql